ozan-koksal/bloom-filters/README.md

 This probabilistic nature means we can achieve massive space savings compared to exact data structures, trading perfect accuracy for dramatic efficiency gains—exactly what we need for high-throughput filtering.

-Based on our analysis, Bloom filters are particularly well-suited for our implementation because we limit the number of products that can be tracked per partner (typically a few thousand).
-This constraint works in our favor since Bloom filter performance degrades as the fill rate increases—by keeping the tracked product count bounded, we should maintain optimal filter efficiency and minimal false positive rates.

 ```mermaid
 sequenceDiagram